wp-cli/handbook/docs/commands-cookbook/index.md

 * `WP_CLI::log()` ([doc](/docs/internal-api/wp-cli-log/)) renders informational output to the end user.
 * `WP_CLI\Utils\format_items()` ([doc](/docs/internal-api/wp-cli-utils-format-items/)) renders the list of unused themes after the command has completed its discovery.

+### Help rendering

+Your command's PHPDoc (or registered definition) is rendered using the `help` command.
+The output is ordered like this:

+ 1. Short description
+ 2. Synopsis
+ 3. Long description (OPTIONS, EXAMPLES etc.)
+ 4. Global parameters